CHDKUtil/DesktopToast.Logging.Microsoft.Extensions/README.md

 ## MIT License

-Copyright (c) 2017 Dmitry Shechtman
+Copyright © 2017 Dmitry Shechtman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal